julienadatrain/Adatrain-website/README.md

 |  210 | All systems were operational - 100% uptime.
 Active staked Ada increased from 6.4 to 11.2M - thank you for delegating to our pool. |
 |  209 | All systems were operational - 100% uptime.
 Discovery Stake Pool is now appearing in Daedalus. |
 |  208 | Pool and relays are now live.
 Our pool was affected by the Daedalus bug and our pool did not appear in the pool list. |

-### Relays

-10 relay nodes across the world to ensure fast block propagation across the network.

-### Future

-DONE:We plan to add and run additional relays as well as upgrade our current setup (more RAM/DISK).

 ### Contact us